One of my favorite things to do, when I see a church, is to go in, sit in a pew, close my eyes and see what impressions well up.

 North Beach is an upscale, clean, well-kept neighborhood and a tourist favorite.
-Washington Park is a grassy square with mature trees and a sidewalk running the perimeter.
+Across the street, you’ll find Washington Park, a grassy square with mature trees and a sidewalk running the perimeter.
 In California, leaves don’t necessarily drop off until mid to late November.
-Autumn’s for the last three years had been exceptionally warm and dry.
+Autumn’s for the last three years had been warm and dry.

 At the top of each daylight hour, the sound of bells from The Church of Saints Peter & Paul float over the square and up the streets to the top of Telegraph Hill.
 Most neighborhoods in San Francisco have a Catholic Church.
 Each Sunday, the bells ring, calling parishioners to worship or reminding people that it is Sunday.
-North Beach was settled by Italians and still has a strong Catholic presence with three parishes, a Knights of Columbus store front on Grant Street and a Knights of Columbus club entrance on the side of another parish building.
+Settled by Italians, North Beach still has a strong Catholic presence with three parishes, a Knights of Columbus store front on Grant Street and a Knights of Columbus club entrance on the side of another church building.
 North Beach has many similarities to other neighborhoods in the city but cleaner, shinier and with nicer weather.

 The way I discern the voice of God from the voice of not-god is simple.
 The voice of not-god is insistent, agitated, impatient and unkind.
 The voice of God goes along with feelings of expansive, inner peace.
 It’s kind, soft spoken and non-judgmental.
 What it says has a ring of truth, even if I don’t want to hear that information.
 I know it’s the voice of God when I feel better after hearing it.

-The feeling of golden joyfulness was so peaceful.
-We both knew I wasn’t going to go screaming about the rain in Washington Park but the vision was fun anyway.
-This was authentic.
+There was a feeling of peaceful golden joyfulness within me.
+We both knew I wasn’t going to go screaming about the rain in Washington Park, but the vision was fun anyway.
+This feeling was authentic.
 It reminded me of God’s love, power, and that life is meant to be enjoyed.
 The Holy Spirit said to me “This is how I want all my children to live.”
 I take this message with me into life and hope you can take comfort from it, also.